lolz59/dong/README.md

 ## Basic admin
 This is the free version.
 You can get it in the file called ``basic.lua``
-Basic commands are limited because it is free.
-Commands are available in the file called ``basiccmds.lua``
+Basic commands are limited because it is free, you can compare it in ``cmds.lua``

 ## Head admin
 Head admin is the paid version, but its not for sale yet.